 Once troop funds have been used, the troop treasurer is responsible for completing the steps for closing the account.

-The troop leader should also submit a Troop Update Form to mark the troop as retired.
+The troop leader should also submit a Troop Update form to mark the troop as retired.

 Troop Transfers